Adebiyi Daramola: Vice chancellor

 The Daramola tenure also witnessed improvement in infrastructural provision in the university.
 The 2500-capacity Auditorium, now renamed Obafemi Awolowo Auditorium and the New Senate Building initiated by his predecessors in office were completed.
 He also embarked on new projects: student hostels, an International Scholars’ Lodge, lecture theatres, and a university bookshop.
 The university's road networks were renovated, upgraded and rehabilitated.
 An extension was added to the University Library and full digitalization commenced.
 The goodwill created through the university's engagement with public and private sector players led to the donation of two tractors, a 1000-capacity lecture theatre, 118 solar-powered street lights, the students’ recreation centre, and 110 laptop computers to the university, a fire station, and the University Advancement Centre.

 FUTA's local and national impact became more noticeable: the university's Centre for Entrepreneurship was engaged by the Ondo State Government to provide training for cocoa farmers and by the Niger Delta Development Commission to provide vocational and entrepreneurial training to ex-militants.
 Similarly, the university worked with engineers from the Nigerian Air Force to overcome some challenges with some of its aircraft.

-He finished his term in May 2017, and took a well-deserved leave.
+He finished his term in May 2017.
 When asked about his future plans, he had this to say: “My future plans are in God’s hands.
 All I know is that I am proceeding on my sabbatical leave and my accumulated leave.
 Whatever happens thereafter is in God’s hands.
 He orders my steps.
 God orders my steps” (Landmarks of a Transformational Era, p.
 112).
 He was succeeded as vice chancellor by Professor Joseph Adeola Fuwape.

 Personal life and death

-Daramola was personable, courageous, witty and refined.
-He was warm, cordial with a disarming smile.
-A citizen of the world, he had travelled to 22 countries on five continents of Africa, Asia, Europe, North America and Oceania.
+He travelled to 22 countries on five continents of Africa, Asia, Europe, North America and Oceania.

-He was blessed to be a husband, father and grandfather.
-He was devoted to Funmilayo, his adoring wife of 36 years, his daughter, Tolu, and sons, Tayo and Tope.
-He was also deeply religious but accommodating.
-Though a Catholic himself, he accommodated Christians of all persuasions, and supported Muslims in their worship.